Bizzaro/x230-osx/README.md

-# Thinkpad X230 Clover Config for macOS 10.12 ~ 10.12.4
+# Thinkpad X230 Clover Config for macOS 10.12 ~ 10.12.5
+# View 10.13 Branch to learn how to install High Sierra Public Beta.
 English

 **Run macOS Sierra on your ThinkPad X230**

 **Video Tutorial : https://www.youtube.com/watch?v=MkGsSwpwheQ**

-**Last Edit 2017/03/29**
+**Last Edit 2017/07/10**

 ## Introduction

 **Note**

- -  You might have to search for extra resources online to boot your macOS 10.12.2 Installation.
+ -  Extra resources from online sources might be required.
- -  The WiFi Card used in this tutorial is Azurewave CE123-H. It can be installed through hardware flashing the BIOS on the ThinkPad.
+ -  The WiFi Card used in this tutorial is Azurewave CE123-H. (BIOS whitelist removed)
  -  The resources listed here are gathered from Rehabman, tonymacx86 and different sources.
 It's based on Bizzaro's x230-osx project.
 Link here: https://github.com/Bizzaro/x230-osx
  -  Sorry for my bad english and this complicated guide.
  -  Install macOS Sierra might cause Data Loss. **REMEMBER TO BACKUP BEFORE INSTALLING**.